matmarczuk/HouseWebService/README.md

+Simple python REST webservice connected with SQL database.
+Webservice is dedicated to Intelligent House android app.

 # Run

+### Create mysql database
+When logged in to your mysql server type in console

+`mysql> source <path_to_cloned_dir>\create_db.sql;`

+### Fill database details in db.py file

-Run with the following command
+### Run webservice with the following command

 `FLASK_APP=run.py flask run --host=0.0.0.0`

+*setting host = 0.0.0.0 enable to get access to other devicees in same wifi network

+### Check webservice with POSTMAN
 Ubuntu

 `ifconfig` to get your IP in wifi network

-Webservice is now available in same wifi network
+Adress to your webservice

 `http://your_comp_ip:5000`

-# Functions

-GET login - authorization

-`http://your_comp_ip:5000/login` login and password in header (login:password)

-return value

-{
-  'result':'password incorrect'
-}

-{
-  'result':'Czesc Olka'
-}